satheeshkumar7178/Cyber-Defense-with-Wazuh-SIEM-/README.md

-# Cyber-Defense-with-Wazuh-SIEM-
-This project demonstrates a basic Security Information and Event Management (SIEM) setup using Wazuh as the SIEM server and Kali Linux as the monitored agent.
-It focuses on enhancing cyber defense visibility by collecting and analyzing logs from a Kali Linux machine, identifying potential threats, and generating alerts in real-time.
+# Cyber Defense with Wazuh SIEM

+This project demonstrates using Wazuh SIEM for monitoring threats on a Kali Linux system acting as an agent.
+The Wazuh manager collects logs, detects suspicious activity, and raises alerts for security operations.

+## 📦 Tools Used
+- Wazuh Manager
+- Kali Linux (Agent)
+- File Integrity Monitoring (FIM)

+## 🛠️ How to Set Up
+1. Install Wazuh Manager on Ubuntu.
+2. Install Wazuh Agent on Kali Linux.
+3. Register the agent with the manager.
+4. Monitor logs in Wazuh Dashboard.
+5. Trigger test attacks to view alerts.

+## 📸 Demo
+Check the included `SECURITY.mp4` video.

+## 🔒 Use Case
+This project helps SOC teams or cybersecurity students practice endpoint monitoring using open-source tools.